lambdaclass/lambdaworks/provers/stark/README.md

 A fork of the stone prover with an additional command to make a proof with Lambdaworks and verify with Stone will be created.

-You can then cd to the downloaded Stone, and follow the instructions to test it by yourself
+You can then cd to the downloaded Stone Prover, and follow the instructions to make a proof with Platinum and verify it with Stone

 ```cd ../stone-demo```